-- 1. This regulation shall be enforced as of April 1, 2020, and applied for students who enrolled since academic year 2020. - 2.
-The number of academic credits in the regulation of 6.2.1.
+1. This regulation shall be enforced as of April 1, 2020, and applied for students who enrolled since academic year 2020.

+- 2. The number of academic credits in the regulation of 6.2.1.
 (1) is at least 46 for International students registered in ICT Global Program All-English Undergraduate course(hereinafter referred to as the "ICTG course" in the following paragraph) in spite of this regulation. - 3.
 The regulation of 6.2.1.
 (2) is not applicable to International students of ICTG course.

-- 1. This regulation shall be enforced as of April 1, 2022. - 2.
-Regardless of the provisions of Article 6-2.1.
+- 2. Regardless of the provisions of Article 6-2.1.
 (1) of this regulation, the number of academic credits set forth therein shall be at least 46 for students admitted through the entrance examination for the ICT Global All-English Program in and after academic year 2020. - 3.
 The provisions of Article 6-2.1.
 (2) shall not be applicable to students admitted in and after academic year 2020 through the entrance examination for the ICT Global All-English Program.